porras/fragments/README.md

 ## RSpec/Capybara matchers

-(quick and dirty, not very sure about this API; maybe its simpler to have a helper that returns the scraped response, and do plain method calls and assertions)
+(quick and dirty, not very sure about this API; maybe it's simpler to have a helper that returns the scraped response, and do plain method calls and assertions)

-Provided you store your fragment templates under `spec/support/fragments/<name>.html.fragment`, you can match against it in your Capybara specs:
+Provided you store your fragment templates under `spec/support/fragments/<name>.html.fragment`, you can match against them in your Capybara specs:

     # for using with the second example template
     page.should have_fragment(:product, :count => 2)